MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

     > **Note**: This is expected since the container you created has the public access level set to **Private (no anonymous access)**.

 1. Close the InPrivate mode browser window, return to the browser window showing the **licenses/LICENSE** blade of the Azure Storage container, and switch to the **Generate SAS** tab.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

+### 4 Configure limited access to the blob storage

 1. On the **Generate SAS** tab of the **licenses/LICENSE** blade, specify the following settings (leave others with their default values):